 When you make the transition to go plant-based, the difficulty is not simply about “giving up bacon” but changing your habits.

 You can reframe this way of thinking by not approaching a diet change as a cold-turkey, no-turning-back kind of situation, but rather as a bit-by-bit, change-over-time situation.
 Introduce new things to love in your diet gradually.
 Replace the chicken for tofu in your lunch.
 Try a veggie burger at a restaurant.
 Go for “meatless Mondays”.
 It doesn’t have to be this monumental shift in your life.

 If you try this, you’re no longer seeing the switch to vegetarianism as this diet where you “give up” things, but instead as a diet formed by the creation of a new palette of foods to enjoy.

 Over time, while grocery shopping and thinking of things to make for dinner, beef and chicken stopped looking appetizing to me.
 Eating the black bean burger made my body feel better than a regular meat patty.
 They became foods that I naturally gravitated towards because they became my new habits.

 We Naturally Love Meat

-Our meat craving is something that has developed for millions of years.
+Our meat craving is something that has developed for millennia.
 We depended more on foods like meat that required less energy for our bodies to digest so that the energy could instead fire up our rapidly growing brains.
 Meat is also rich in protein, iron, B-12, necessary amino acids, and other nutrients that are thought to have contributed to a massive development in the human brain.